sebastian-meckovski/Seb-Contacts-App/README.md

-# SebContactsApp
+# Contacts App by Seb
-WPF Application for storing contacts
+Windows Forms Application for storing contacts.